 Tucked in one of Macau’s oldest and (now) trendiest alleys, Pace’s menu includes different coffee beverages, tea, and homemade fresh cookies.
 This is an ideal spot to chill at if you are looking to get away from the city’s chaos while remaining in its center.
 Pace’s coffee comes from local roasters, Blooom, and it’s a combination of Ethiopian, Brazilian and Indian beans.
 An important element here is their oat milk option–an increasing trend of combining oat, rice, soy, or almond milk with your favorite coffee beverage.
 Non-dairy options can be quite difficult to find in Macau but this coffee shop has it!
 Prices range between MOP $25 (for a short black) to MOP $48 (for an iced mocha).

 Opening hours: Daily, 11:00pm–7:00pm

 Pace 49 Rua dos Ervanários, Macau, +853 6238 0391, www.instagram.com/pace_macau

-Looks picture perfect, right?
+Looks picture-perfect, right?
 Well, that’s because it kind of is.
-At Comma Coffee, staff greets you happily every time, you can choose between hot and iced coffee, there is always a seat during the afternoon and soy milk for all our lactose intolerant friends.
-This is a great place to go if you are looking for peaceful moments with only you, your coffee and perhaps your loved ones or just a book.
+At Comma Coffee, the staff greets you happily every time.
+You can choose between hot and iced coffee, there is always a seat during the afternoon and soy milk for all our lactose-intolerant friends.
+This is a great place to go if you are looking for peaceful moments with only you, your coffee, and perhaps your loved ones, or just a book.
 Besides coffee, they also serve beverages such as tea and food, including set lunch and other dishes during the day!
-Single espresso, creamy black, cappuccino or mocha latte are just some of the choices their menu offers.
+Single espresso, creamy black, cappuccino, or mocha latte are just some of the choices their menu offers.
 Prices range between MOP $25 and MOP $50.